Newby Bridge Country Caravan Park

 Things to Try

-Lake District Holiday Park boasts a prime location just a couple of miles from the southern end of Windermere, England’s largest body of water.
-Make the most of your time here witha relaxing cruise where you can soak up the ambience and see the sights, or get out on the water with kayaking, canoeing, and sailing.
+Newby Bridge Country Caravan Park boasts a prime location just a couple of miles from the southern end of Windermere, England’s largest body of water.
+Make the most of your time here with a relaxing cruise where you can soak up the ambience and see the sights, or get out on the water with kayaking, canoeing, and sailing.

 Take a trip to the beautiful ancient Lakeland village of Cartmel and explore its rich heritage.
 Don’t miss the chance to visit the 12th-century Priory Church of St. Mary and St. Michael, with its stunning stained glass windows.
 Other places of note include Cartmel Racecourse and an artisanal cheese shop.